KrunalkumarRajdip/DNS-O-TLS-Proxy/ReadMe.md

    - Only to be used in local not anywhere else.
 4. Modified the `client.py` script to simulate DNS queries and test the DNS proxy server.
    - Tried creating a client script but was able to validate workflow using DIG command.

-## Troubleshooting

-- **Issue**: Certificate verification failed during DNS-over-TLS connection.
-   -  Tried Stubby
-   -  Tried creating OpenSSL
-   -  Tried importing multiple Origin and root certs from cloudflare but the servers auth was not getting through.

-  **Resolution**: Loaded the CA certificates using the `certifi` module in the SSL context.

-- **Issue**: DNS queries were timing out.
-   - Netwroking issues in Docker containers
-   - Port issues in local
-   - Binding issues and IP conflicts of hard coded IPs **Resolution**: Ensured that the DNS proxy server was correctly forwarding queries to the DNS-over-TLS server.

 ## Testing the Flow